brunnolou/streaming-room/README.md

 # How to use it
-Clone this repository or download the folder.
+Clone this repository or [download](https://github.com/brunnolou/streaming-room/archive/master.zip) the code.

 Open the project folder in <u>terminal</u> and run: